KKKZOZ/KKKZOZ.github.io/content/posts/papers/llm/PowerInfer-2 Fast Large Language Model Inference on a Smartphone.md

   + **For computation**: neuron clusters with dense activations are processed on NPU, while sparse clusters use CPU
   + **For storage**: a fine-grained pipeline mechanism that coordinates cluster-level computation and I/O operations

-Two principle for redesigning LLM inference to address smartphone-specific hardware constrains:
+Two principles for redesigning LLM inference to address smartphone-specific hardware constrains:

 + It is crucial to maximize performance by intelligently distributing tasks between NPU and CPU based on their respective computational strengths.
   + Dense activations are processed on NPU, while sparse clusters use CPU.